toprakbirben/toprakbirben/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Toprak Birben
 ======================================================================================================================================

-Full Stack Developer
+Software Engineer
 --------------------

-Software developer obsessed with the space between "it works" and "it feels right."
+Software Engineer obsessed with the space between "it works" and "it feels right."

 I build systems other developers want to extend and interfaces users never have to think about.
 My stack is React / PHP / Python / PostgreSQL — my process starts with understanding the problem before ever writing any lines of code.